Reachability Switching Games: Two-player reachability switching games

 \subsection{\PSPACE-hardness}

-We show that deciding the winner of a two-player reachability switching games is \PSPACE-hard, by reducing \emph{true quantified boolean formula} (TQBF), the canonical \PSPACE-complete problem, to our problem.
+We show that deciding the winner of an explicit two-player RSG is \PSPACE-hard, by reducing \emph{true quantified boolean formula} (TQBF), the canonical \PSPACE-complete problem, to our problem.
 Throughout this section we will refer to a TQBF instance $\exists x_1 \forall x_2 \dots \exists x_{n-1} \forall x_n \cdot \phi(x_1, x_2, \dots, x_n),$ where $\phi$ denotes a boolean formula given in negation normal form, which requires that negations are only applied to variables, and not sub-formulas.
 The problem is to decide whether this formula is true.

 \paragraph{\bf Overview.} We will implement the TQBF formula as a game between the reachability player and the safety player.
 This game will have two phases.
 In the \emph{quantifier phase}, the two players assign values to their variables in the order specified by the quantifiers.
 In the \emph{formula phase}, the two players determine whether $\phi$ is satisfied by these assignments by playing the standard model-checking game for propositional logic.
 The target state of the game is reached if and only if the model checking game determines that the formula is satisfied.
-This high-level view of our construction is depicted in Fig.~\ref{fig:overview2}.
+This high-level view of our construction is depicted in \Cref{fig:overview2}.